noodldocs/noodldocs.github.io/nodes/data/array-filter.md

 **Count**
 The number of objects in the filtered array.

-**First Item**
-The first object in the filtered array, or *undefined* if there are no items in the filtered array.

 **First Item Id**
 The *Id* of the first object in the filtered array, or *undefined* if there are no items in the filtered array.